 I returned to Perth a week later to hike the last kilometres of my challenge.
 It’s crazy the difference a week can make.
 This time, no blue sky or warm temperature.
 Even the colourful leaves seemed to have almost all gone.
 After the Indian summer of the previous week, November now seemed to have arrive.

 And it was raining.
 A true autumn storm, with wind gusts and icy rain.
 Technically, I should have decided to do my hike another day.
-But I only had six kilometres left to do, and as I was looking forward to finishing my challenge, I decided to brave the rain.
+But I only had six kilometres left to hike, and as I was looking forward to finishing my challenge, I decided to brave the rain.

 From Perth, the trail heads south to Otty Lake.
-It is passing through private lands again.
+It is going through private lands again.
 I walked along fields of corn and crossed some woodlands and clearings.
 It probably would have been a nice hike if there had been no rain.

 But there was rain.
 A lot.
 My shoes quickly became wet.
 I realized that my raincoat was not that waterproof.
-My hands were frozen, but since I was soaking wet, I had no way to warm them up.
+My hands were frozen, but since I was soaking-wet, I had no way to warm them up.

 I think I did this hike in a record time.
 I was looking forward to finishing it, so no time to take a break to appreciate the beauty of the surroundings.
 As soon as I hit the 150-kilometre mark (somewhere on a gravel road southwest of Perth), I turned around and almost ran back to my car.

 So it’s mission accomplished for my Canada 150 challenge on the Rideau Trail.
 All these kilometres on this trail were for me an opportunity to rediscover my region and appreciate its beauty.
 I discovered some gems, like Stony Swamp or the Marlborough Forest, that I would really like to explore more.

 And next spring, I would like to add a few kilometres to my log.
 The Rideau Trail continues to Kingston and I intend to go to the end one day.